vztot/jv-notes/README.md

 ```
     if a.equals(b) is true then b.equals(a) must be true.
 ```
- 4. Transitive
+ 4. Transitive:
 ```
     if a.equals(b) and b.equals(c) is true then c.equals(a) must be true.
 ```
- 5. Consistent
+ 5. Consistent:
 ```
-    multiply invocations of equals() method must return the same value untill any of properties are modified.
+    multiply invocations of equals() method must return the same value
+    untill any of properties are modified.
 ```
  ## hashcode

  Contract between equals and hashCode:
- 1/
+ 1. If two objects are equal, than they must have same hash code.
+ 2. If two objects have the same hash code, they may or may not be equal.
+ 3. If two objects have different hash codes, they must not be equal.
+ 4. Same object should return same shashcode until any of properties are modified.

  ## advanced